Guide to Microplastics

 This information can be quite daunting, which is why we created four product categories: Red, Orange, Green, & Zero.

 Products on the Red List have been found to contain synthetic polymers which are commonly considered to be microplastic ingredients.
 These include but are not limited to Polyethylene (PE), Polypropylene (PP), Polymethyl methacrylate (PMMA), Nylon (PA), Polyurethane, and Acrylates Copolymer.

 Because of the extensive list of more than 500 known microplastic ingredients, we created an easy guiding list of Red Flags.
 This way you can quickly recognize whether there are microplastic ingredients in your products.
 In case of uncertainty, you can always consult our detailed Red List.

 Products on the Orange List contain synthetic polymers that we have termed as “skeptical microplastic”.
 These include but are not limited to poloxamer, PEGs, PPGs and (certain types of) Polyquaterniums.
 Also include carbon-free, soluble, and liquid polymers.

 By “skeptical microplastic” ingredients we mean synthetic polymers for which there is not enough information available.
 Some studies indicate toxicity of these ingredients to human life, some to aquatic environments, and for others, we cannot find enough information.
 The information on persistency and biodegradability is particularly hard to find.
 Unless proven safe for the environment and human health, these polymers will remain in this category.
 If you have such information then contact us.

 We advise on not using products that contain these “skeptical microplastics” as there is not yet sufficient information about their impact on human and environmental health.

 *This list will continue changing and growing according to newly conducted research.

-Products on this list do not contain any microplastic or “sceptical microplastic” ingredients.
+Products on this list do not contain any ingredients from the red & orange lists.
 However, brands on this list might not have their entire range of products free of all possible microplastic ingredients.

-Brands on this list have their entire range of products free of microplastic ingredients.
+Brands on this list have their entire range of products free of ingredients from the red and orange lists.
 The brands on this list carry the Zero Plastic Inside certification logo because they have publicly declared that their products are free of microplastic ingredients.